allwaysoft/uwx.github.io/source/NFMM-Addons/index.md

 <p></p><p></p>

 **Some things to note:**
 * The class you should run is Madness, never GameSparker.
-This is because, in NFMM, the game runs inside of a Frame, which allows the Car Maker, Stage Maker, Antialiasing and Motion Effects buttons to work, and reduces incompatibility with newer Java versions.
+This is because, in NFMM, the game runs inside of a JFrame, which allows the Car Maker, Stage Maker, Antialiasing and Motion Effects buttons to work, and reduces incompatibility with newer Java versions.
 * You should play this NFM using the newest Java JDK/JRE versions, do not use old Java 7 versions!
 * 99% of the NFM2 tutorials won't work!
 A lot has changed since NFM2's release!
 * LAN multiplayer works, but there is no chat, no clans and no multiplayer dome.
 You do not require a full account to play, and the 3 game limit has been removed.
 I am not going to add online multiplayer, at least not until Omar closes down the official servers.